BRICS: Potential common currency and BRICS Bridge

 BRICS countries committed to study the feasibility of a new common currency or similar, at the 2023 BRICS summit in South Africa.
 Fair and easier international trade, as well as a major reduction in costs of transactions, would be some of the reasons for the countries to forge a currency union.

 BRICS Bridge — a successor to MBridge, and probably a merger with BRICS PAY — makes it possible for central banks to support cross-border transactions and payments with their own central bank digital currency (CBDC) based on an automatic Cross-Border Interbank Payment System for settlement and clearance.
-It is designed to be independent of any single nation or central bank, and every central bank can opt out and has control of their CBDC exchange rate.
+It is designed to be independent of any single nation or central bank, and every central bank can opt out and has control of its CBDC exchange rate.

-One alternative for the currency name has been labelled as "R5" (from the five currencies renminbi, ruble, rupee, real, and rand), or with other multilateral.
-A symbolic banknote was unveiled during the 16th summit in Kazan, Russia.
+A conceptual proposal for a common currency has been informally referred to as "R5", derived from the initials of the five original member currencies: the real, ruble, rupee, renminbi, and rand.
+A symbolic banknote mockup was presented during the 16th summit in Kazan, Russia.

 In parallel with institutional initiatives, a proposal has been put forward for a supranational currency known as UNIT, designed by the International Reserve and Investment Asset System (IRIAS).
 Each coin would be backed by a fixed reserve basket of 40% physical gold and 60% fiat currencies, with its value measured in a gold-equivalent standard.
 The system is designed to be decentralized, allowing qualified nodes (sovereign or private) to mint tokens by depositing the required assets.
 While not an official BRICS initiative, it has been discussed as a potential mechanism to facilitate cross-border trade and investment, reduce reliance on single-nation reserve currencies, and enhance financial multipolarity.